-YANAYI

 Music

 Are you interested in: Performing in front of an audience and receiving feedback, recording some of your performances, composing your own music using Apple Macs and Logic Pro or Sibelius software and evaluating its success each week?

 Head of subject: Miss Sinfield

-Exam board: Pearson Edexcel

-'''

 Exam code/s: 9MU0

-'''

 Entry requirements for A Level: GCSE Music Grade 4 OR Music Performance and theory to Grade 5 level.
 There will also be an audition process.